To apply please take a look at our available projects and complete an online application form.

 - Shortlisted candidates will be invited for a formal interview.

-A standard studentship consists of academic fees paid at standard Research Council rates and a Research Training Support Grant
+A standard studentship consists of academic fees paid at standard Research Council rates, a doctoral stipend and a Research Training Support Grant

 To be eligible for a full award (stipend and fees), you must: